CloudBoltSoftware/cloudbolt-forge/docs/cheatsheet.md

 server.save()
 ```

-# how to get the vsphere API wrapper
+## How to get the vsphere API wrapper
 ```python
 VsphereResourceHandler.objects.all()
 vcenter = _[3]  # get the fourth one in the list from above